bizz84/layout-demo-flutter/README.md

-# Flutter Layout: The Definitive Guide
+## Super Useful Flutter Layouts - Right in Your Pocket. 😉

-### Super Useful Flutter Layouts - Right in Your Pocket. 😉
+<iframe width="560" height="315" src="https://www.youtube.com/embed/RJEnTRBxaSg" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

 This app shows you how to use the most common layouts in Flutter.